MicrosoftDocs/memdocs/sccm/desktop-analytics/monitor-connection-health.md

 | Windows 10, version 1709 or earlier | `https://v10.vortex-win.data.microsoft.com/health/keepalive` |
 | Windows 7 or Windows 8.1 | `https://vortex-win.data.microsoft.com/health/keepalive` |

-Make sure the device is able to communicate with the service.
+Make sure the device can communicate with the service.
 This check validates some but not all of the required endpoints.
 For more information, see [Endpoints](/sccm/desktop-analytics/enable-data-sharing#endpoints).

 For more information, review M365AHandler.log on the client.